Down in Flames (video game): Reception

 Down in Flames received "generally favorable reviews" according to the review aggregation website Metacritic.
 The Gamers' Temple described the game as "Magic: The Gathering for the wargamer" and concluded that it will "appeal to wargamers looking for a quick playing, light strategy game".
-Computer Gaming World said that "Down in Flames emphasizes ease of play over hard realism" and is "Easy to play, tough to tear yourself away from."
-GameSpy described the game as "wickedly addictive," but complained on the lack of Soviet planes in the base version.
+Computer Gaming World said that Down in Flames emphasizes ease of play over its realism.
+GameSpy described the game as "wickedly addictive", but complained on the lack of Soviet planes in the base version.